 Renewal Procedures

 The Dean appoints an ad hoc committee to review the candidates under consideration for renewal.
-The committee must include, at a minimum, two full professors, two endowed/named chairs or professors, one Eminent Scholar, and one University Professor.
+The committee must comprise at least five full professors, including at least one endowed/named chair or professor.

-The candidate submits current curriculum vitae, lists of accomplishments over the past five years, a statement of future scholarly plans, and at least three external review letters from scholars familiar with the candidate's scholarship.
+The candidate submits current curriculum vitae, lists of accomplishments over the past five years, and a statement of future scholarly plans.

 The Dean reviews the recommendation from the college-level committee and forwards his/her recommendation to the Provost and Executive Vice President for Academic Affairs for further review.
 For College/Schools in the Virginia Health Sciences, the recommendation will go to the Executive Vice President for Health Sciences.

-The decision of the executive vice president is final.
+The decision of the appropriate executive vice president is final.

-Candidate may use the faculty grievance policy to appeal the decision to the President.
+The faculty member under consideration for renewal may use the faculty grievance policy to appeal the decision to the President.

 Approved by the Board of Visitors June 15, 2004